lamhotsiagian/agentic-ai-lab/README.md

 Every chapter maps to an executable module and an interactive Streamlit lab.
 The code runs entirely on your local machine using Ollama for language models, with deterministic offline fallback modes for immediate unit testing.

-> **Parity Invariant**: Every class and function printed in the book exists in this repository, verified automatically by `scripts/check_book_parity.py`.

 <img width="1241" height="1754" alt="preview-agentic-1-15_page-0001" src="https://github.com/user-attachments/assets/8a8cb2b5-1f29-4601-b25a-9beb87b6e3c0" />

 Ebook link: https://shop.beacons.ai/aiengineeringinsider/471d1489-df65-4cf7-a1b0-f62e2bef8e8d